victorjhp/fpa-agent/README.md

 ## Optional: Export PDF

-Click **Export PDF** to generate a 1–2 page PDF with a Revenue vs Budget chart and Cash trend, using current fixtures.
+Click **Export PDF** to generate a 1–2 page PDF with a Revenue vs Budget chart and Cash trend, using current fixtures!